 You think you have laws and protocols here, but there aren’t.
 A corrupt and incompetent judge can issue a careless order and there’s no protection for you.
 Once my ex went to the court on an ex parte basis and there was a different commissioner, and she denied his request.
 One week later, somehow – who knows how — Veasey overruled the other commissioner’s minute order.
 This is one of the things I wanted reviewed; it was about the child therapist.
 Then I filed ex parte two times, and she denied them.
 She didn’t even want to bother.

 I wrote to the supervising judge and asked, “How is this possible?
 One ruling was made; you can’t overturn it unless there was wrongdoing or an emergency.
 It was a regular ruling.
 There’s something going on; it’s misconduct; you shuffle the paper, and you make it impossible for me to do anything.”
 This is how it’s turned into a three-year battle just to obtain an order for the child to be assessed by a child psychologist, and it is 6½ years of this commissioner presiding over our case, refusing to step down and making life worse for the child.

-On June 17, 2018, Irene sent an eight-page, detailed letter with copies of transcripts and orders to the CJP which can be read in full at the link below.
+On June 17, 2018, Irene sent an eight-page, detailed letter with copies of transcripts and orders to the CJP, the first page of which appears below.

 The response from the CJP appearing below concludes with, “No further action will be taken based on the information you have provided.”

 Sharon Rondeau has operated The Post & Email since April 2010, focusing on the Obama birth certificate investigation and other government corruption news.
 She has reported prolifically on constitutional violations within Tennessee’s prison and judicial systems.